ibm-cloud-docs/vmwaresolutions/shared/shared_pricing.md

 | MAX_RAM_GB | Monthly | The peak memory **allocation** for the virtual data center over the period of one month.
 The peak vCPU metric is determined by the largest memory reservation value that is selected by the customer over a one month period. |
 | TOTAL_EGRESS_GB  | Usage | The **total** outbound public traffic is charged per GB transferred over the period of one month.
 This value includes the outbound traffic through the virtual data center NSX edge to the public internet. |
 {: class="simple-tab-table"}
 {: caption="Table 3.
-VMware Shared Solutions Reserved billing plan - General metrics" caption-side="top"}
+VMware Shared Solutions Reserved billing plan - General metrics" caption-side="bottom"}
 {: #reservedbilling-table1}
 {: tab-title="General metrics"}
 {: tab-group="res-billing-metrics"}